<jamesr, enne, vangelis, nduca> @chromium.org

-Some background on the basic frontend compositor archtecture, as well as Chrome’s gpu architecture, can be found here: http://dev.chromium.org/developers/design-documents/gpu-accelerated-compositing-in-chrome
+Some background on the basic frontend compositor archtecture, as well as Chrome’s gpu architecture, can be found here: http://www.chromium.org/developers/design-documents/gpu-accelerated-compositing-in-chrome

 The compositor is architected into two halves: the main thread half, and the “impl thread” half.
 The word “impl” is horribly chosen, sorry! :) The main thread half of the world is a typical layer tree.
 A layer has transformation, size, and content.
 Layers are filled in on-demand: layers can be damaged (setNeedsDisplayInRect).
 The compositor decides when to run the layer delegate to tell it to paint.
 This is similar to InvalidateRect/Paint model you see in most operating systems, but just with layers.
 Layers have children, and can clip/reflect/etc, allowing all sorts of neat visual effects to be created.
 The impl-side of the compositor is hidden from users of the layer tree.
 It is a nearly-complete clone of the main thread tree --- when we have a layer on the main thread, it has a corresponding layer on the impl thread.
 Our naming is a little strange but:

 The main thread tree is a model of what webkit wants to draw.
 The main thread paints layer contents into textures.
 These are handed to the impl tree.
 The impl tree is actually what gets drawn to the screen.
 We can draw the impl tree anytime, even while the main thread is blocked.
 Users of the LayerChromium tree can specify that layers are scrollable.
 By routing all input events to the impl thread before passing them to the main thread, we can scroll and redraw the tree without ever consulting the main thread.
 This allows us to implement “smooth scrolling” even when the main thread is blocked.
 Users of the LayerChromium tree can add animations to the tree.
 We can run those animations on the impl tree, allowing hitch-free animations.

 Every tab in Chromium has a different layer tree.
 Each tab has a layer tree host, which manages the tab-specific state for the tree.
 Again:

 These two trees, the main thread tree and the impl tree are completely isolated from one another.
 The impl tree is effectively a copy of the main thread tree, although with a different data type.
 We manually synchronize the impl tree to the main thread tree periodically, a process we call “commit”.
 A commit is a recursive walk over the main tree’s layers where we push “pushPropertiesTo” the impl-side equivalent of a layer.
 We do this on the impl thread with the main thread completely blocked.
 The basic logic of when to perform a commit is delayed.
 When the main tree changes, we simply make a note that a commit is needed (setNeedsCommit).
 When a layer’s contents change, e.g. we change a HTML div text somehow, we treat it as a commit.
 Later (under the discretion of a scheduler, discussed later) we decide to perform the commit.
 A commit is a blocking operation but still very cheap: it typically takes no more than a few milliseconds.
 An aside on our primitive thread model: we assume that both the main thread and the impl thread are message loops.
 E.g. they have postTask and postDelayedTask primitives.
 We try to keep both threads idle as often as possible and prefer async programming to taking a lock and blocking the thread.
 The commit flow is as follows (see CCThreadProxy for implementation):

 To allow development of the threaded compositor while still shipping a single-threaded compositor, we have made it possible to run the same basic two-tree architecture in both single- and threaded modes.
 In single threaded mode, we still have two trees and delayed commits, but simply run a different synchronization/scheduling algorithm and host the tree on the main thread.
 This is implemented by the CCProxy interface, which abstracts the types of communication that go on between the main thread and the impl thread.
 For instance:

 One challenge with all these textures is that we rasterize them on the main thread of the renderer process, but need to actually get them into the GPU memory.
 This requires handing information about these textures (and their contents) to the impl thread, then to the GPU process, and once there, into the GL/D3D driver.
 Done naively, this causes us to copy a single texture over and over again, something we definitely don't want to do.
 We have two tricks that we use right now to make this a bit faster.
 To understand them, an aside on “painting” versus “rasterization.”

 The holy grail of texture upload is “zero copy” upload.
 With such a scheme, we manage to get a raw pointer inside the renderer process’ sandbox to GPU memory, which we software-rasterize directly into.
 We can’t yet do this anywhere, but it is something we fantasize about.